sairuk/pyANS/README.md

 ## Limitations
 Only zip archives are supported and are subject to the limitations of the core zipfile python library

-The python zipfile library does not support `Imploding/Shinking` compression type, these were the first round of implentation in PKzip shortly after the Arcwars.
+The python zipfile library does not support `Imploding/Shrinking` compression type, these were the first round of implentations in PKzip shortly after the Arcwars.
 This artifically limits what is available to pyANS.
 The good news however is the problematic archives are only a small subset of pack releases.

 sixteencolors-archive stats (2202-04)
 ```